Thoracic Sprain/Strain Injury

 Shoulder blade pain is a common symptom most everyone will experience in their lifetime.
 Neck, mid back, and shoulder muscles all attach to the scapula or shoulder blade.
-Chronic poor postures sitting at a desk or poor form with lifting can lead to a lack of blood supply to these muscles due to chronic muscle tension or spasm.
+Chronic poor posture, sitting at a desk too long, or poor form with lifting can lead to a lack of blood supply to these muscles due to chronic muscle tension or spasm.
 This resulting ischemia (lack of blood flow) leads to hypoxia (lack of oxygen supply) to these muscles.
 The result is cellular death and injury due to lack of fuel from oxygen.

 - Pain on top or inside of shoulder blade

-- Increase in pain with moving head
+- Increase in pain with moving the head

 - Loss in shoulder, neck range of motion